-This zone comprises the areas that have moderately dense vegetation, moderate slope angle and relatively compact and hard rocks.
-It is generally considered stable, as long as its present status is maintained.
+This zone is generally considered stable, as long as its present status is maintained.
 Although this zone may include areas that have steep slopes, the orientation of the rock bed and absence of overlying loose debris and human activity make them less hazardous.
 The Moderate Hazard Zone is well distributed within the study area.
 Several parts of the human settlement also come under this zone.
-It may be noted that as seismic activity and continuous heavy rainfall can reduce the slope stability.
-It is recomended not to disturb the natural drainage, and at the same time, slope modification should be avoided as far as possible.
+It is recommended not to disturb the natural drainage, and at the same time, slope modification should be avoided as far as possible.
 Further, future land use activity has to be properly planned so as to maintain its present status.